panglesd/slipshow/CONTRIBUTING.md

     - `src/engine/themes/` contains the CSS themes.
   - `src/cli/` contains the code for the CLI parsing (using cmdliner) and calling the right entry point (preview server, compiler, ...)
-  - `src/static_data/` contains static data such as highlightjs code to embed in a presentation.
   - `src/server/` contains the code for the preview server
     - `src/server/client/` contains the code for the client-side javascript of the preview server
   - `src/communication/` contains the types and utilities to serialize and